-- 2) either: - a) were vaccinated against RVF at least 14 days prior to collection; or - b) were demonstrated to be seropositive on the day of collection; or - c) testing of paired samples has demonstrated that seroconversion did not occur between semen or embryo collection and 14 days after.
+- 2) either: - a) were vaccinated against RVF at least 14 days prior to collection; or - b) were subjected to a serological test on the day of collection, with positive result; or - were subjected to a serological test on two occasions with negative results on the day of collection and at least 14 days after collection.

-Recommendations for importation of fresh meat and meat products from ruminants from countries or zones not free from RVF
+Recommendations for importation of fresh meat and meat products from susceptible animals from countries or zones infected with RVFV

-Veterinary Authorities should require the presentation of an international veterinary certificate attesting that the entire consignment of meat comes from:
+Veterinary Authorities should require the presentation of an international veterinary certificate attesting that:

-- 1) ruminants which showed no clinical sign of RVF within 24 hours before slaughter, - 2) ruminants which were slaughtered in an approved slaughterhouse/abattoir and were subjected to ante- and post-mortem inspections with favourable results; - 3) carcasses which were submitted to maturation at a temperature above 2°C for a minimum period of 24 hours following slaughter.
+- 1) the entire consignment of meat or meat products comes from: - a) susceptible animals that showed no clinical signs of RVF within 24 hours before slaughter; - b) susceptible animals that were slaughtered in an approved slaughterhouse/abattoir and were subjected to ante- and post-mortem inspections in accordance with Chapter 6.3. with favourable results; - c) carcasses that were submitted to maturation at a temperature above 2°C for a minimum period of 24 hours following slaughter; - 2) the necessary precautions were taken to avoid contact of the meat or meat products with any potential source of RVFV.